 May I have a co-speaker?

-Yes, each speaker may have additional co-speakers.
+Yes, please.
+We rarely accept proposals from solo presenters.
 You do not need to identify your co-speakers prior to submitting your proposal.
 Our roundtable and breakout sessions are great opportunities for you to create and organize sessions with multiple speakers.
 Please consider including one or more educators in your session to help your audience understand your topic from the customer point of view.

 May I share information about my company and our offerings?